 - effect on Worker Conditions – Handout 3.3

 - Immigration Myths and Facts – Handout 3.5

 This session provided a glimpse of the enormity of the human suffering caused by the U.S.’ enforcement-only immigration policy and considered how human rights are protected (or not.)

 - What Happens When a Town Implodes – Handout 4.2

 - Housing Immigration Detainees in a Prison – Handout 4.3

 - Mahmod’s Story – A Family Torn Apart – Handout4.5

 Who Benefits from a Broken System?

-This session will tie together what has been learned from the previous weeks and will reframe the debate from one of citizenship to one of globalization and corporate power.
+This session tied together what has been learned from the previous weeks and reframed the debate from one of citizenship to one of globalization and corporate power.